 Peter Russell on Consciousness, Science and Non-Duality.

-week, a package you will receive by email of additional material, homework log sheets, and including some audio guided meditations and helpful links.
+week, or one afternoon.
+So far most participants have preferred the option of one afternoon at a weekend.
+You will also receive a package you by email of additional material, including some audio guided meditations and helpful links.

 Welcome to Mindfulness Practice.